-In this example, the query includes additional hints besides the INDEX hint that specifies an index on the table EMPLOYEES that you'd like the optimizer to use.
+In this example, the query includes hints in addition to the INDEX hint that specifies an index on the EMPLOYEES table that you'd like the optimizer to use.
 The query also includes the LEADING hint to specify the exact join order.
-The USE_NL and USE_MERGE hints specify the join method the database must use.
+The USE_NL and USE_MERGE hints specify the join method that the database must use.